Ex-Nazi death squad member has Canadian citizenship revoked for the fourth time

 In July 2016, the Supreme Court of Canada said it would not hear the federal government’s appeal of a lower court’s decision that told the government to reconsider the case.
 The decision meant the matter of Oberlander’s citizenship was back in the federal cabinet’s hands.

-Poulton said Oberlander received notification last month that the government again decided to revoke his citizenship.
+Poulton said Oberlander received notification last month of the government’s decision to revoke his citizenship.

 “(The government) has been wrong three times,” Poulton said.
 “The courts rapped their knuckles each time ... so we are confident we are going to be successful.”